-INST 161 Heritage of Western Thought and Civilization: The Modern World literature, philosophy and history, from the French Revolution through the end of the Cold War.
+INST 161 Heritage of Western Thought and Civilization: The Modern World

+This course will survey the emergence of modern Western civilization to global stature through its literature, philosophy and history, from the French Revolution through the end of the Cold War.
 It will ask, from both Christian and competing perspectives, how modern Western civilization has incorporated the industrial, intellectual, scientific and political revolutions of the 19th and 20th centuries, and how they have challenged the Christian faith.
 The class is organized around a core of readings in primary sources.